-Dr. Pineal, a world known researcher of the uses of therapeutic essential oils, studied Myrtle for balancing hormones as they related to the ovaries and thyroid.
+Dr. Penoel, a world known researcher of the uses of therapeutic essential oils, studied Myrtle for balancing glandular system and thyroid.

-Because of its soothing effects on the respiratory system it is contained in Purification and RC blends.
-These are both blends that I would diffuse of in a humidifier to help with lung or sinus congestion or infection.
+Because of its soothing and support of the respiratory system it is contained in Purification and RC blends.
+These are both blends that I would diffuse of in a humidifier to support the respiratory system.

 Please read below for more information on Myrtle Oil.
 It will tell you how to use it and what to use it for.
 It will also provide you with some suggestions, safety precautions for you and your pet!